Chèvre (Goat Cheese) vs Taleggio Cheese

 Milk Type and Treatment

-Chèvre (Goat Cheese) is made with goat milk.
-Taleggio Cheese is made with unknown milk that is typically heated.
+Chèvre (Goat Cheese) is made with goat milk that is typically pasteurized or unpasteurized.
+Taleggio Cheese is made with cow milk that is typically heated.

 Composition and Texture